Skip to main content

 • Get recommendations from family, friends, or other health care providers.

-• When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with chronic pain.
+• Ask about the physical therapists' experience in helping people with chronic pain when making an appointment.

 • Be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.